aaronabramov/k9/README.md

 assert_matches_snapshot!(format!("{:#?}", response));
 ```

-First time you run the tests it will fail, saynig that there is no existing snapshot found in the project.
+First time you run the tests it will fail, saying that there is no existing snapshot found in the project.

 To create a snapshot you need to run tests with `K9_UPDATE_SNAPSHOTS=1` environment variable
 ```sh